 This tip is short and sweet: don’t dine on Pub Street.

 Prices are lower almost everywhere else away from this street designed to attract tourists.
 While it may be fun for some people to stroll down this road, I’d rather walk down any other street in town.

 We saved a little time on our last day to revisit Angkor Wat, which is the most famous temple.
 We enjoyed a late picnic lunch as we sat in the cool shade in one of the old libraries.
 And that’s where we struck up a conversation with a Cambodian Buddhist monk who happens to be fluent in English.

 His organization, Cambodian Buddhism Association for Vulnerable children, raises money to build drinking water wells in rural areas outside the Siem Reap area, build a school, and sponsor children so they can an education.

 Let’s face facts: yes, Cambodia is a great budget travel destination for people like us.
 But it’s also a poor country and tourism is just one way we can help families and kids.
 If you are looking for a worthy, legitimate cause to donate to, this is one of those.

 To help some of Cambodia’s most vulnerable children, visit the association’s official website.

 And if you ever have the opportunity to go to Siem Reap, take it.
 It’s a beautiful place.

-Read more about Angkor Wat’s history and its designation as a World Heritage Site here.
+Read more about Angkor Wat’s history and its designation as a UNESCO World Heritage Site on the official website.

 Other incredible ruins around Earth: